 Pegasus Video (Carrera 78b, 39a-38 Sur, 2nd fl), sex shop, men's bar and sex club in Kennedy, open daily 1-9pm, orgies and live sex shows.

-For more Bogota gay sex clubs, with naked strippers, sex shows, private shows, orgy nights, private cabins, and porn videos, including: Casa Romana, Kamasutra Video, La Playa, and Poseidon, see the BogotaGay/GuiaGay website
+For more Bogota gay sex clubs, with naked strippers, sex shows, private shows, orgy nights, private cabins, and porn videos, including: Casa Romana, La Playa, and Poseidon, see the BogotaGay/GuiaGay website

 In Villavicencio, to the southeast, Burlesque Club (Calle 24, 39b-22) is another men's club with dry and steam saunas, Jacuzzi, TV and porn video lounges, cabins and stripper shows.

-Note: as a North American website we can no longer provide links to escort services - see local Bogota media/websites for information.
+Note: as a North American website we can no longer provide links to escort services - see the local Bogota media/websites for information on Colombia Escorts; Machos Colombianos; and Masajes Bogota.

 For more Daily Xtra articles about Colombia, see: